debbiezioni/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ## Working with Media Entries

-After uploading your file, you will have created a [KalturaMediaEntry](https://developer.kaltura.com/api-docs/#/KalturaMediaEntry) object by calling the [media.add](https://developer.kaltura.com/api-docs/#/media.add) action, and then assigned the uploaded file to this media entry by calling the [media.addContent](https://developer.kaltura.com/api-docs/#/media.addContent) action.
+After uploading your file, you will have created a [KalturaMediaEntry](https://developer.kaltura.com/api-docs/#/KalturaMediaEntry) object by calling the [media.add](https://developer.kaltura.com/api-docs/#/media.add) action.
+Assign the uploaded file to this media entry by calling the [media.addContent](https://developer.kaltura.com/api-docs/#/media.addContent) action.

-Now that you have content in your account, you will want to implement a library search in order to create galleries or search for media discovery.
+Now that you have content in your account, you will want to implement a library search to create galleries or search for media.
 The main service you will be working with is the [media service](https://developer.kaltura.com/api-docs/#/media).

 ### Searching Entries - media.list
 Note that you can combine several filter parameters together to further narrow down your search results.